kooooichi24/graphql-training/docs/adr/backend/0002_Code-First-vs-Schema-First.md

 ## Decision

-Adopt **Schema‑First GraphQL** with **GraphQL Code Generator** as the single source of truth.
+Adopt **Schema‑First GraphQL** with **[GraphQL Codegen](https://the-guild.dev/graphql/codegen)** as the single source of truth.
-We choose this approach because GQL‑Codegen delivers the best developer experience, generates strongly‑typed code for all our languages from one SDL file, and is the most stable, widely adopted tool in the ecosystem.
+We choose this approach because GraphQL Codegen delivers the best developer experience, generates strongly‑typed code for all our languages from one SDL file, and is the most stable, widely adopted tool in the ecosystem.

 ## Alternatives Considered